This is a story I did not expect to write.

 In hindsight, the biggest mistake in my calculation was not accounting for the cost in exercising my stock options, which is hefty enough to perhaps be considered a qualifying event.
-For those in a similar position, I recommend trying it.
+I recommend trying it if you're in a similar position.

 As for me, I see this as a triumph.
 The most we can ask of experiences that don’t work out perfectly is that they teach us something.
 I got that, and much more.
 I met impressive people.
 I made some mistakes.
 And now I get to share them with you to hopefully save you some time and money, or at the very least, offer popcorn entertainment.

 P.S. soon after walking away from the offer, I decided to walk away from corporate life altogether.